SCOPEDDXYZ/BladeMedia/README.md

 You can run the services easily by just downloading the docker-compose.yml file using wget & filling out all the necessary information for everything to run.

 2. Automated installation script.
 In this repository, you can find a bash script.
-Use wget to get that onto your system, and run the installer.
+Use wget to get that onto your system, run ```chmod +x setup.sh``` and run ```bash setup.sh``` to start the installer.
 Upon running it, you'll be asked a few questions, aslong as you fill them out correctly, it'll breeze through the entire installation.
 From making the directories, to creating the compose file & starting the stack.
 Very straightforward, very simple.

 ## Updating
 Updating the stack is simple.
 All you need to do is this: